tomwayson/ambitious-arcgis-app/workshop/4-auth-me-baby.md

 ```

 #### Before Model and Promise Rejection
-The call to `session.fetch()` returns a promise, which makes sense because it's an asycn call.
+The call to `session.fetch()` returns a promise, which makes sense because it's an async call.
 The promise will resolve with the authorization payload, or reject because the user is not signed in.
 Normally, we can force Ember to redirect to an `error` route by rejecting a promise in the `beforeModel` hook.
 But in this case, we don't want to do that - thus we have a `.catch()`.

 # Wrap Up
 At this point you should have an app that allows a user to sign in with ArcGIS.com credentials, shows their name in the UI, and allows them to sign out.
 If the close the browser or refresh the page while signed in, the app will load their saved token information from localStorage and automatically sign them in.